zhang-xd18/AlterOpt/README.md

 ## Overview
-This is a PyTorch implementation for the paper about the generalization challenge for DL-based CSI feedback, which has been submitted for IEEE for possible publication.
+This is a PyTorch implementation for the paper "Practical Deployment for Deep Learning-based CSI Feedback Systems: Generalization Challenges and Enabling Techniques", which has been submitted to IEEE for possible publication.

 ## Requirements